Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

 # What is the multi-variate gaussian?

       - Is a vector in multiple normally distributed variables.
-      - is a generalization of the one-dimensional (univariate) normal distribution to higher dimensions.
+      - is a generalization of the one-dimensional, (univariate) normal distribution to higher dimensions.

 # How Multivariate Gaussian Classifer Works ?